-The right material can be the difference between a wall print that looks like professional artwork and one that looks flat or fades, too, quickly.
-Many ask what paper is best for wall prints.
-Even if aesthetics were all that was at stake in a paper choice, there are still many options available, as well as on how to achieve the best durability, finish, and compatibility to your printer.
+The right material can be the difference between a wall print that looks like professional artwork and one that looks flat or fades too quickly.
+Many ask what paper is the best for wall art prints.
+Even if aesthetics were all that was at stake in a paper choice, there would still be many options available, as well as on how to achieve the best durability, finish, and compatibility with your printer.

 Why paper choice makes a big difference

-Other factors, such as room humidity, sunlight exposure time, and the type of ink used are all components of the right paper.
+Other factors, such as room humidity, sunlight exposure time, and the type of ink used, are all components of the right paper.
 For example, pigment ink is often more lasting on archival paper than on typical photo paper.
-Early consideration of these technical aspects will result in your avoidance of disillusionment to having a wall print that will be the centerpiece of your space for years to come.
+Early consideration of these technical aspects will result in your avoiding disillusionment and having a wall print that will be the centerpiece of your space for years to come.

 Photo-grade glossy paper